 Can I use AlignerCo and Candid if I live outside the USA?

 Candid doesn’t currently operate internationally.
 AlignerCo isn’t technically available internationally; that said, their sister company—SmilePath—is available in Australia, and their other sister company—Straight My Teeth—is available in the UK.

 Do AlignerCo and Candid have aggressive upsells?

 Thankfully, no. Candid “baits you in” (mildly) by giving you one set of their whitening treatment for free.
-But since there’s no obligation to buy a replacement kit once yours run out, it’s not a true upsell.
+But since there’s no obligation to buy a replacement kit once yours runs out, it’s not a true upsell.

-How do I know If at-home aligners are right for me?
+How do I know if at-home aligners are right for me?

 Many people are good candidates for at-home treatment.
 In general, the only people who should automatically steer clear of at-home aligners are people with significant bite issues.
 If underbite, overbite, crossbite, etc. is the cause of your misalignment, then clear aligners may not be able to permanently correct your issue.

 Individuals with implants may still be able to get treatment.
-To know for sure, you’ll need to take an impression kit with either service.
+To know for sure, you’ll need to complete an impression kit with AlignerCo, or schedule an in-person dental consultation with Candid.
 They’ll let you know for sure if you are a candidate or not.
-If you are not a candidate, you’ll get a refund for the price of the impression kit.
+If you are not a candidate, AlignerCo will give you a refund for the price of the impression kit.

 If I lose my aligners during or after treatment, do I have to pay for new ones?

 If you lose an aligner, reach out to your provider right away.
 Neither AlignerCo or Candid will replace a lost or broken aligner.
 They’ll likely advise you to move on to the next alignr in your treatment plan.